Cuba Policy Changes Under President Trump

 2. Increases restrictions on U.S. travel to Cuba.

 Under the “educational” category of permitted travel to Cuba, President Obama established a “people-to-people” general license which allowed individuals to travel to Cuba using their own itineraries.
-The new policy directive appears to eliminate the “people-to-people” category and instead requires that Americans be accompanied by a U.S. organization that sponsors group exchanges in Cuba.
+The Trump administration has eliminated the individual “people-to-people” category and instead requires that Americans traveling under this license be accompanied by a U.S. organization that sponsors group exchanges in Cuba.

 American travelers using these travel companies must also maintain a full itinerary and financial record during their trip, which they may need to present in a federal audit for up to five years.